Your November Horoscope Is Here

 Libra Sun & Rising:

-Libra, with your planetary ruler Venus entering your sign on November 8, you’re one of the cosmic favorites this month.
-Two days later, Mercury, the Planet of Communication, enters Sag, which harmonizes with your airy nature.
+Libra, with your planetary ruler Venus entering your sign on November 8, you’re one of the cosmic favourites this month.
+Two days later, Mercury, the Planet of Communication, enters Sag, which harmonises with your airy nature.
 You’ve entered “speak your mind” season.

 As much as you tend to do your best to not rock the boat, the combination of Venus in your sign, Mercury in Sag, and the New Moon in Scorpio on the 13th (activating your sector of security and self-esteem), is likely to have you caring less about other people’s approval and more about your own self-validation.